senbox-org/s3tbx/README.md

 * SNAP with the Sentinel-3 Toolbox (S3TBX) from http://step.esa.int/main/download/
 * IntelliJ IDEA (Community Edition) IDE from https://www.jetbrains.com/idea/download/

 Start IDEA and select **File / New / Project from Existing Sources**.
 Select the `pom.xml` (Maven project file) in the source directory.
-Leve all default settings as they are and click **Next** until IDEA asks for the JDK.
+Leave all default settings as they are and click **Next** until IDEA asks for the JDK.
 Select the installed JDK from above and finish the dialog.

 From the main menu select **Run / Edit Configurations**.
 In the dialog click the **+** (add) button and select **JAR Application**.
 Then the settings are as follows: